sumanthak2004/Patient_Reg_APP/README.md

 ## 📄 License

-This project is for educational and demo purposes.
+This project is for assessment and demo purposes.
 Feel free to modify and use it for personal or academic use.

-## 🙌 Credits

-Built with ❤️ for simplifying patient intake and medical record access in local clinics.